-If you choose to attend the Transocean Ltd. Annual General Meeting on May 14, 2010 at 4:00 p.m.
-Swiss Time, at the Parkhotel Zug, Industriestrasse 14, CH-6304 Zug, Switzerland, in person, please present this admission card, together with proof of identification, at the admission office prior to the meeting.
+If you choose to attend the Transocean Ltd. Annual General Meeting on May 14, 2010 at 4:00 p.m., Swiss Time, at the Parkhotel Zug, Industriestrasse 14, CH-6304 Zug, Switzerland, in person, please mark the appropriate box on the Proxy Card on the reverse side, sign and date the Proxy Card on the reverse side (without voting for proposals 1 through 10) and return it to Transocean Ltd., Vote Processing c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717, in the enclosed postage pre-paid envelope arriving no later than prior to the start of the Annual General Meeting.
+In addition, present this admission card, together with proof of identification, at the admission office prior to the meeting.
 If you hold several admission cards, please present all of them for validation at the meeting.